-In Phase A, a 2-floor building in the area of approx. 12 thousand sqm and approx. 400 parking spaces, whose ground floor will be used as a supermarket, is expected to be built on the land.
+In Phase A, a 2-floor building in the area of approx. 13 thousand sqm and approx. 340 parking spaces, whose ground floor will be used as a supermarket, is expected to be built on the land.
 In December 2020, the Company engaged in an agreement for the lease of the space which will be used as a supermarket.

 The Company is acting for the approval of a building plan by the Local Committee, which is a condition to the issuance of a building permit.
+The Company has also filed an application for a shoring and foundation work permit and for a full building permit.

 Land in Modi'in (Lot 21) - On January 11, 2018, the Group won a tender held by the ILA, for the purchase of long-term lease rights in a lot located in the CBD of Modi'in-Maccabim-Re'ut (close to the Azrieli Modi'in Mall), in an area of approx. 5,300 sqm, designated for the construction of 80 residential units, 50 hotel rooms, offices and retail space, in consideration for approx. NIS 101.5 million.
 For further details see the Company's immediate report of January 11, 2018 (Ref.: 2018-01-004960), which is included herein by way of reference.
 An excavation and shoring permit was received in July 2019 and the Company commenced work at the site.
 An application for a basement permit was submitted in August 2019 and the Local Committee gave conditional approval therefor.
-In June 2020, the basement permit was obtained.
+In June 2020, the basement permit was obtained and the Company has commenced the construction of the car park floors.

-In September 2019 the Company submitted for deposit with the District Committee the documents of the plan for increase of the aboveground building rights in the lot to 28,000 sqm and connection thereof to the existing project.
+In September 2019 the Company submitted for deposit with the District Committee the documents of the plan for increase of the aboveground building rights in the lot and connection thereof to the existing project.
 In March 2021, the plan was approved such that the building rights are approx. 31,000 sqm.

 In June 2020, an application was filed requesting an aboveground building permit for two retail floors, two hotel floors (84 rooms) and service and operating space.
+The Local Committee discussed the application and decided to conditionally approve it.
+The Company has also filed an application for an aboveground building permit for the rest of the project.